Wednesday, January 28, 2026

 Sunday, October 8, 2023

-2023, October 9 Welcome, Newcomer! ... the Double Whammy
+2023, October 9: Welcome, Newcomer! ... the Double Whammy

-I was visiting Mama Z "on her cruise ship."
-That's how my mom describes the senior living community where Mama Z lives.
-There are over 1500 units--so it's BIG--and the amenities are numerous and luxurious.
-On Monday night, she has a group of friends that she always eats with.
-Typically, it's a table of four, but on this night, they had reserved a table of six because there were some new residents they wanted to get to know.
-Mama Z was hoping only one new resident would come and she could sneak me in, but both newcomers had already confirmed, so Mama Z and I got a table for two.
-Well, we might not get to eat with her friends, but I could at least meet them, so she took me to the table and started introducing me.
 The first woman she introduced, I recognized because I had met her on previous visits to Mama Z's.
 (Thank goodness that the name tags all residents wear are big enough and use a bold enough font that makes them easily read from afar.)
 We are going around the table, I'm catching some names, I can't hear others, and we get to the last woman and I'm looking at her name tag.
 "JW?!"
 I scream.
-"What'd you say yoour name was, Honey?" she asks.
+"What'd you say your name was, Honey?" she asks.
 "Theresa Overall," I say.
 And as we hug the others at the table are confused and laughing.
 "Where do you know each other from?" they ask.
 "Girl Scouts!"
 I say.
-Julie looks at me oddly.
+JW looks at me oddly.
 "No. Not Girls Scouts," she says.
 "Insurance?" she says in the form of a question.
 "No. Not insurance," I say.
 And so we stare at each other.
 Fortunately, after about 30 seconds, it comes to me.
 "Fretz Park ceramics!
 Summer 1979.
 I used to babysit your son!"
 We then took a selfie and sent it to her son with the message, "Guess who."

 Mama Z and I sat down and started to decide what to order when a woman comes towards our table on an electric scooter and needed to get around me.
 As I scooted my chair, I read her nametag: SJM.
 I called out her name and then explained, "Theresa Overall.
 Girl Scouts from a long time ago."
 She was my trainer in a "Train the Trainer" session in Tejas Council.
 I don't think she recognized me, but she confirmed that she's the SJM actively involved in Girl Scouts for the last 40 years.